ajborka/nvda_developer_toolkit/README.md

 * **P** - Speak the relative parent's name.
 Press twice quickly to copy to the clipboard.
 * **R** - Speak the position of the object's right edge.
 Press twice quickly to copy to the clipboard.
 * **SHIFT+R** - Speak the distance between the object's right edge and the relative parent's right edge.
 Press twice quickly to copy to the clipboard.
+* **ALT+R** - Speak the object's Role/control type.
+Press twice quickly to copy it to the clipboard.
 * **S** - Speak the number of siblings relative to the object.
 Press twice quickly to copy to the clipboard.
 * **T** - Speak the position of the object's top edge.
 Press twice quickly to copy to the clipboard.
 * **V** - Speak Developer toolkit version.
 Press twice quickly to copy to the clipboard.